martinagvilas/vit-cls_emb/README.md

 ```
 - Layer type can be one of `attn` or `mlp`.

-__3.5.__ Run comparison with linear probing studies, by:
+__3.5.__ Run comparison with a linear probing approach, by:
 ```
 python linear_probing/prober.py -pp {PATH TO SOURCE CODE} -dp {PATH TO DATASET} -l {LAYER INDEX}
 ```

 ### Step 4: Reproduce the results
 After running the above code,
-head to the notebooks section to reproduce and visualize the reported results.
+head to the [notebooks](https://github.com/martinagvilas/vit-cls_emb/tree/main/notebooks) section to reproduce and visualize the reported results.

 ## :paperclip: Citation
 Please cite this work as: